QuantConnect/Documentation/07-Research/02-historical-data.rst

 Historical Forex Data
 =====================

 QuantConnect provides Forex data from both FXCM and Oanda for 71 currency pairs going back as far as 2004.
-You can find a full list of supported pairs in the `data library <https://www.quantconnect.com/docs/data-library/forex#Forex-OANDA-Brokerage-Forex-Data>`_.
+You can find a full list of supported pairs in the :ref:`data library <data-library-forex-oanda-brokerage-forex-data>`.
 The data is available in Tick, Second, Minute, Hour, and Daily resolutions.
 Unlike equities, Forex data also contains quote data.
 To access the data for a given pair, we must first subscribe to its data using its ticker.

 .. code-block::